Natural transformations

 Definition of natural transformation

-Suppose C and D are categories and F,G:CD are two functors between those categories.
-A natural transformation τ:FG is a function that assigns to each object cC an arrow τc:F(c)G(c) in D such that for every arrow f:cc in C one has the following commutative diagram in D:
+Suppose F,G:CD are two functors.
+A natural transformation τ:FG is a function that assigns to each object cC an arrow τc:F(c)G(c) in D such that for every arrow f:cc in C one has G(f)τc=τcF(f); in other words, the diagram below commutes:

-The arrows τc are called the components of the natural transformation, while the commutativity of the above diagrams is often referred to as the naturality condition.
+The arrows τc are called the components of the natural transformation and the commutativity of the above diagrams is often referred to as the naturality condition.

-A natural transformation is often called a morphism of functors.
-It can also be viewed as a way to compare the images of two functors, since it directly connects every image of one functor F with the image (of the same object) of another functor G; the naturality condition guarantees that these comparisons are compatible with arrow composition.
+A natural transformation τ:FG can be viewed as a way to compare the images of two functors, since it directly connects the image of each object under F with the image (of the same object) under G; the naturality condition guarantees these comparisons are compatible with arrow composition.
+In other words, the natural transformation connects the image of the functor F to the image of the functor G in a "natural way," i.e., consistent with the full categorical structures of C and D.

 Examples